What will the new campus offer?

 - Expansion of the emergency department at Hughes Spalding hospital by summer 2017

-- Planning for additional beds at Egleston to meet demand until the new hospital opens
+- Planning for additional beds at Egleston to meet demand until the replacement hospital opens

 - Construction of the Center for Advanced Pediatrics, a 260,000-square-foot facility that will put complex care specialists, state-of-the-art technology and leading-edge research for outpatient care under one roof